BOILERPLATE VS VIBE CODING

 Should I use an AI app builder like Lovable or Bolt instead of a SaaS boilerplate?

 Use them for different jobs.
 AI app builders like Lovable, Bolt, v0, and Replit turn a prompt into a running app fast, which is ideal for prototypes, internal tools, and demos.
-They rarely ship production-grade multi-tenant auth, metered billing, background jobs, or infrastructure-as-code, and the exported code has no shared conventions for AI to extend next.
+They rarely ship production-grade multi-tenant auth, subscription billing, background jobs, or infrastructure-as-code, and the exported code has no shared conventions for AI to extend next.
 A SaaS boilerplate gives you that owned, version-controlled foundation.
 Prototype with a builder; move to a boilerplate once the idea is worth maintaining.

 Have more questions?
 See our full FAQ →